“What shot should I get ready for!”

 Consider this Question:

-How can you develop anticipatory skills that are automatic, generally correct, and that link to body movements (stances) taken up prior to the opponent striking the shuttle?
+that link to body movements (stances) taken up prior to the opponent striking the shuttle?

 3 Prepare for the shuttle that will hit your court first